FTC Solar, Inc. (NASDAQ:FTCI) Major Shareholder Arc Family Trust Sells 50,000 Shares

-FTC Solar, Inc. (NASDAQ:FTCI – Get Rating) major shareholder Arc Family Trust sold 50,000 shares of the firm’s stock in a transaction dated Thursday, September 8th.
-The shares were sold at an average price of $4.27, for a total value of $213,500.00.
-Following the transaction, the insider now owns 18,295,357 shares in the company, valued at $78,121,174.39.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Major shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.
+FTC Solar, Inc. (NASDAQ:FTCI – Get Rating) major shareholder Arc Family Trust sold 50,000 shares of the company’s stock in a transaction dated Wednesday, September 14th.
+The stock was sold at an average price of $4.28, for a total value of $214,000.00.
+Following the completion of the transaction, the insider now directly owns 18,111,357 shares of the company’s stock, valued at approximately $77,516,607.96.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Major shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.

 Arc Family Trust also recently made the following trade(s):